Is Łódź THE place to be for creative people?

 I discovered Łódź through my love for David Lynch, a director who’s up there with the likes of Stanley Kubrick, Ingmar Bergman, and Alfred Hitchcock.

 Many scenes from his film Inland Empire (2006) were shot in Łódź.
-Being a huge fan of Lynch, I wanted to embark on a Lynchian pilgrimage to see not only where the film was shot, but notably, the place he called his ‘favourite city in the world’.
+Being a huge fan of Lynch, I wanted to embark on a Lynchian pilgrimage to see the locations that inspired and featured his film.
+Even more than this, I wanted to see and experience the city he called his ‘favourite city in the world’.

-Surely if it inspired one of the most creative minds of the 21st Century, it would offer me something too?
+That’s a big statement.
+Surely if it inspired one of the most creative minds of the 21st Century, it would have some kind of impression on me too?

-Oh, it certainly did.
-Surprisingly, the city didn’t just remind me of Inland Empire, images of his early film Eraserhead (1977) also came to mind.
-Exploring Łódź was like entering the dark, industrial landscape of Eraserhead.
+And there’s no doubt it did.
+And the city didn’t just remind me of Inland Empire.
+Scene from his early film Eraserhead (1977) also came to mind too.

-This photo was taken in Lodz last December at -15 degrees.
+This photo was taken in Lodz last December at minus 15 degrees!

 When I arrived in Łódź I excitedly headed to my hotel.
-I was staying at the Grand Hotel, not just any hotel – several scenes from David Lynch’s Inland Empire were actually taken from inside the rooms.
+I was staying at the Grand Hotel.
+This is not just any hotel.
+Several scenes from David Lynch’s Inland Empire were actually taken from inside the building.

 Want to follow in the footsteps of David Lynch?
 Explore Łódź and book your stay at the Grand Hotel.